jessitron/git-happens/exercises/log.md

 This should display four commits, and some changes in each one.

--G&gtregex&lt means "show only commits with this phrase in the diff"
+-G&lt;regex&gt; means "show only commits with this phrase in the diff"

 -p means "show the patch that represents the changes in this commit"